manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			It does not update the clone.

-		After you update your fork from OLL master using `fetch and merge` in a web browser, it is time to update the clone.
-Use this command to merge the changes from your fork into your clone.
+		Update your fork from the main repo in a web browser using **Sync fork** &gt; **Update branch**.
+Now it is time to update the clone.
+Next, merge the changes from your fork to your clone.

 		- 	```
 			$ <copy>git pull --all</copy>
 			```

-			Brings the clone up-to-date with the changes in the fork.
+			Brings the clone (local repo) up-to-date with the changes in the fork (origin).

 	----
 	## Set up proxy config